 - Don't skip the space after exe and dot at the end of the command.

 - A folder will be automatically open up once the command executes.
-The network path to that folder will be like this:
+This is the home directory.
+The network path to that directory will be like this:

 - You can see all the files, such as .bash files and .wsl config file, created inside this folder automatically.

-- This folder "ajeet" can also be seen using Linux command.
-Run
+mkdir ajeet_newto create a new project directory called "ajeet_new".
+This folder "ajeet" and "ajeet_new" can also be seen using Linux command

 - You can now move files and folders into this networked folder, and work independently with Linux distro.

-- We can also install Python in this folder and learn coding Here is how to install Python.
+- We can also install Python in this folder and learn coding.

 For now in WSL architecture, we need to use an IP to access network apps since Linux is inside a virtual machine.
 This IP can be see if you run a local server.
 In the newly created networked folder, you can install nvm, node.js and npm, and run a local server for an app.
 Learn how to install nvm, node.js, and npm.
 Once the app is created, you can use an IP like this